MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 ## Enable WebXR immersive experience

-1. We are ready to try the immersive experience.
-Let's update the stylesheet so that a canvas occupies the entire web page.
-Add the style tag into the page header as follows:
+Now that our cube is changing colors, we're ready to try the immersive experience.
+Your task is to update the stylesheet so the canvas occupies the entire web page.

+1. Add the style tag into the page header as follows:

     ```html
     <head>